 - 1 cup corn kernels

-- ½ cup red pepper, seeded, deveined, and finely chopped
+- ½ cup chopped red pepper, seeded and deveined

-- 2 tablespoons jalapeno peppers, seeded and finely chopped
+- 2 tablespoons chopped jalapeno peppers, seeded if you want a milder bread

 - 1 ¾ cups yellow cornmeal